 These were the perfect accompaniment for some grilled pork loin that Hubby grilled.

 Hubby, who isn’t on any kind of “diet” uses sour cream with his.
-This time I just used a couple of teaspoons of butter on them, but I have topped them with greek yogurt or a guacamole sauce.
+This time I just used a couple of teaspoons of butter on them.
+I have topped them with greek yogurt, a guacamole sauce.
+This cheese sauce would be excellent with them!